 DLP projectors come with a dizzying array of features and price points.
 Different combinations suit different applications.
 Uses range from home entertainment to houses of worship, portable presentations to lecture halls.
 Conference rooms to collaborative classrooms.
 By knowing how you’re going to use a projector, you’ll be able to find the projector that’s right for you.

 Think back to the amazing mirror-laden DLP chip.
 Each mirror creates one pixel.
 The total number of mirrors corresponds to screen resolution.
 For example, a 2K DLP projector has about 2.2 million mirrors.
 A 4K device about 8.8 million.
 The greater the resolution, the better the image quality.

-*The image contained herein is simulated to reflect an image under different resolution (or scheme) for demonstration purposes only and may not be the actual image displayed from the product.
+*The image contained herein is simulated to reflect an image under different resolutions (or schemes) for demonstration purposes only and may not be the actual image displayed from the product.

 4K DLP projection is set to explode.
 Ideal for home theater, 4K projectors are engineered with advanced DLP® 4K Ultra HD chip and XPR technology.
 In turn, they deliver 8.3 million distinct pixels in 4K UHD (3840 x 2160) resolution.